MawCeron/the-portrait/novel/09_chapter_nine.md

 They climbed a staircase.
 Walked down another corridor.
 Turned a corner.

-And then a Swiss Guard was opening an ornate door, and Leonardo—his voice bright with what Francesco swears was genuine innocence, though I have my doubts—was leading him into a chamber where Pope Leo X himself sat at a desk covered in documents, his jeweled fingers holding a pen, his round face bent in concentration.
+And then a guard was opening an ornate door, and Leonardo—his voice bright with what Francesco swears was genuine innocence, though I have my doubts—was leading him into a chamber where Pope Leo X himself sat at a desk covered in documents, his jeweled fingers holding a pen, his round face bent in concentration.

 "Your Holiness," Leonardo said with cheerful formality, as though this were the most natural thing in the world, "may I present Francesco del Giocondo, a most distinguished merchant of Florence and a generous patron of the arts."